Virtual Events and Awards Ceremonies are here to stay!

 - Celebrate successes – a lot of the time employees can be left in the dark, not on purpose, as to how their work actually benefits the company.
 Showcasing to your people how they have contributed to innovations and successes gives them a sense of accomplishment and purpose within your business.

 Just like with any awards ceremony, it’s great to have a clear image of how the awards ceremony will take shape.
 Getting your objectives for the awards night down on paper helps to set the tone.
 Set an uplifting intention rather than one that’s overly competitive.
 No one wants a night focused on pedestals and targets.
-Instead, fostering healthy competitive and supporting people who surpass expectations is the best aim to have.
+Instead, fostering healthy competition and supporting people who surpass expectations is the best aim to have.

-We’ve dedicated a whole article to selecting the best platform for your needs.
+We’ve dedicated a whole article to select the best platform for your needs.
 Your choice will largely depend on the number of attendees and the features you might want access to throughout the event.
 Some options, for example, offer polls and a built-in chat feature, others won’t.
 You’ll also have to take into consideration how easy the platform is to use.
 Some can be complicated to access and use – whereas most people will be accustomed to Zoom’s controls by now.

 Just because it’s online doesn’t mean that you can’t still use your event as an opportunity to broadcast across your industry’s press.
 Get in touch with magazines, blogs or journals in your field.
 This can be a great method for attracting new employees and amplifying your brand.
 Awards nights show your commitment to your employees and the opportunities to develop their career.